 • You still need an off-site backup, and a plan for if it all goes wrong.

-• In the UK, if you're providing a service for anyone else, even just friend and family, you may fall under the requirements of the Online Safety Act.
+• In the UK, if you're providing a service for anyone else, even just friends and family, you may fall under the requirements of the Online Safety Act.

-I first started self-hosting when I got my first ADSL broadband(ish) connection, in approximately 2002.
-Details of my current self-hosting setup, including my "behind-the-sofa datacentre" will appear here soon.
+I started self-hosting when I got my first ADSL broadband(ish) connection, in approximately 2002.
+Details of my current self-hosting setup, including my "behind-the-sofa datacentre" can be found here: Self-Hosting Setup